Efficiently Embedding Dynamic Knowledge Graphs: Introduction

-The main reason why most KG embedding models lack the capability of online embedding learning is: when a KG has an update with addition and deletion of triples, if we revise the representations of some entities and relations to adapt to the updated KG, such revisions may probably spread to the entire graph by correlations among entities and relations.
+The main reason why most KG embedding models are incapable of online embedding learning is: when a KG has an update with addition and deletion of triples, if we revise the representations of some entities and relations to adapt to the updated KG, such revisions will probably spread to the entire graph by correlations among entities and relations.
 For example, suppose we embed a KG $\mathcal{G}$ (shown in Figure~\ref{fig:exp_dy}(a)) using TransE~\cite{bordes2013translating}, which constrains $\boldsymbol{h}+\boldsymbol{r}\approx\boldsymbol{t}$ (bold characters denote vectors) on each triple $(h,r,t)$, and after adding a new triple $(e_1,r_1,e_2)$ into $\mathcal{G}$, where $e_1$, $e_2$ are existing entities and $r_1$ is an existing relation in the earlier version of $\mathcal{G}$, we now need to optimize $\boldsymbol{e_1}+\boldsymbol{r_1}\approx\boldsymbol{e_2}$.
-No matter which element in $(e_1,r_1,e_2)$ we choose to revise its representation, it will break the constraint $\boldsymbol{h}+\boldsymbol{r}\approx\boldsymbol{t}$ for other triples containing our chosen element, so it may cause a chain reaction of revisions on the embeddings of entities and relations in the entire graph.
+Regardless of which element in $(e_1,r_1,e_2)$ we choose to revise its representation, it will break the constraint $\boldsymbol{h}+\boldsymbol{r}\approx\boldsymbol{t}$ for other triples containing our chosen element, so it may cause a chain reaction of revisions on the embeddings of entities and relations in the entire graph.